top of page

 • Instruments come in straight, curved, or angled forms, giving surgeons options for visibility and access.

-What seems like a minor change is, in surgical terms, a whole different instrument.
+What seems like a minor change is, in surgical terms, may mean a whole different instrument, a completely new form of forging die, CNC machining program or post production surface treatments.

 Core Categories of Surgical Instruments